fabiolimace/uuid-creator-benchmark/README.md

 # UUID Creator Benchmark

-This project is a simple benchmark using JMH that compares UUID Creator to other UUID generators.
+This is a simple benchmark using JMH that compares UUID Creator to other UUID generators.

-This table shows the results for UUID Creator v0.9.5.
+The table below shows the results for UUID Creator v0.9.5.

 ```text
 ---------------------------------------------------------------------------------